 Flashback: The Quest for Identity, is an action adventure game developed by Delphine Software for the Amiga in 1992.
-Other 16bit versions followed 2 years later (Acorn Archimedes, MS-DOS, MegaCD, SNES, PC-CD, 3DO, CD-i, Jaguar).
-The game combines the best of Another World and the platform action of Prince of Persia!
+Other 16bit versions followed 2 years later (MegaCD, SNES, PC-CD, 3DO, CD-i, Jaguar).
+The game combines some great features we already saw in Another World and Prince of Persia!

-Graphics/Sound: The graphics on the PC (DOS) version are identical to the original Amiga version.
-The game graphics are gorgeous with many colors on screen, beautiful environments, fantastic sprites and, of course, it's unique fluid animation (use of rotoscoping technology).
-The game also includes a few cinematic scenes which look rather good despite being comprised of relatively simple, flat shaded polygonal shapes.
+GRAPHICS / SOUND The visuals on the PC (DOS) version are identical to the original Amiga.
+The game offers gorgeous and colorful backgrounds, impressive sprites and, of course, smooth animation (with the use of rotor-scoping technology).
+The game also includes a few cinematic scenes that look good despite being comprised of relatively simple, flat shaded, polygonal shapes.
 Delphine Software managed to make another great and visually impressive game, as they mostly do.
-Unfortunately the sound does not feature the quality of the awesome original intro soundtrack (due to the Ad-Lib limitations) but the PC version keeps the Amiga's digitized sound effects.
+Unfortunately the sound does not feature the quality of the awesome Amiga intro soundtrack (due to the Ad-Lib limitations) but the PC version keeps the Amiga's digitized sound effects.

 In-game music sample:

 Some videos belong to retroshowcase.com (indicated); others not